Oxidants and reductants in dough: ascorbic acid (E300), L-cysteine (E920), glucose oxidase and potassium bromate alternatives

 A practical deep-dive for professional bakers covering every major dough oxidant and reductant: ascorbic acid (E300), glucose oxidase (GOX), enzyme-active soya flour, L-cysteine (E920), and inactive yeast/glutathione.
 Explains why potassium bromate is banned in the EU and UK and how its alternatives work.
 Grounded in first-party spec sheets from eight Domson catalogue products (Puratos, IREKS, Zeelandia, Beneo, Cereform) and cross-checked against BAKERpedia, the IREKS Compendium, IntechOpen academic sources, and EU/UK regulatory instruments.
 Includes a full comparison table of six bread improvers, emulsifier profiles, fault-diagnosis table, and three formula cards.

-Ascorbic acid, L-cysteine, and glucose oxidase side by side representing the oxidant–reductant spectrum in bread dough
+Ascorbic acid (E300), L-cysteine (E920), and glucose oxidase powders side by side representing oxidants and reductants used in bread dough

 What this article covers